 - The NSW Chief Health Officer releasing a statement on the potential health impacts of emissions from tunnel ventilation facilities.

 The M6 Stage 1 is the first tunnel project that was required to implement these measures.
 The ACTAQ review and Chief Health Officer statement are available to view on the Department of Planning and Environment’s website.
 The air quality considerations are addressed in the Environmental Impact Statement is now on exhibition.

 Air quality modelling for the project showed that under expected traffic conditions for the project the predicted contribution of tunnel ventilation outlets to local air quality was negligible

 Existing measures monitoring the air quality inside motorway tunnels remain in place.
 View the tunnel ventilation technology online video.

-The F6 Extension Stage 1 is undergoing a rigorous planning process and the Department of Planning and Environment has recently concluded the exhibition of the EIS for the project.
+The M6 Stage 1 is undergoing a rigorous planning process and the Department of Planning and Environment has recently concluded the exhibition of the EIS for the project.
 The following documents support the planning process to date: